WenJinfeng/FaaSLight/README.md

 # LambdaLite
 Application-Level Performance Optimization for Serverless Computing

-we aim to tackle this problem at the application level.
+We aim to tackle this problem at the application level.
 Our guiding principle is to provide a vendor/platform-independent and developer-free technique that application developers can easily adopt to optimize the cold start latency of serverless functions on existing platforms.

 integrationFunMain.py is the approach overview of LambdaLite.